Greater Atlanta Coin Show

 Coin values depend on a number of variables.
 One is the rarity.
 A rare coin with a population in the thousands will be more valuable than a coin with a population in the several millions.
 The coin's condition also impacts the value.
 A rare coin with clearly defined designs on the obverse and reverse will be more valuable than a coin worn almost smooth.
 Sometimes, the type of metal plays a role as well.
 Silver coins can be worth more than cupro-nickel coins with gold coins being even more valuable.
 Of course, these are just a few of the reasons.
 There are many resources describing why this coin is worth more than that one.

-No, the hotel does not have an automated teller machine.
+No, the IAM Union Hall does not have an automated teller machine.
 But, there are several banks and ATMs nearby.
-Check with the bourse chairman at the coin show.
-He has a map showing the banks and ATMs nearest the hotel.

 Why won't the coin dealers accept credit cards?